PowerDNS/pdns-ansible/README.md

       roles:
         - { role: PowerDNS.pdns }

-If targeting only a specific platform (e.g. Debian) it's not needed to provide other platform (e.g. yum) repositories information.
+When targeting only a specific platform (e.g. Debian) it's not necessary to provide other platform (e.g. yum) repositories' information.

     pdns_install_epel: True